 If the Privacy Indicator IE is included in the message, the M-NG-RAN node shall take the information into account for anonymisation of MDT data as specified in TS 32.422 [23].

+If the Trace Reporting Consumer URI IE is included in the message, if streaming based reporting is supported, the M-NG-RAN node shall use it as described in 32.422 [23] and ignore the Trace Collection Entity IP Address IE.